NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/stop-rudy-attacks.md

     http.request.method eq "POST"
     ```

 The three expressions are combined into a compound expression using the `and` operator.
-When an HTTP `POST` request to any of the specified URIs does not contain a properly formatted `auth_session` cookie, Cloudflare blocks the request:
+When an HTTP `POST` request to any of the specified URIs does not contain a properly formatted `auth_session` cookie, Khulnasoft blocks the request:

 <table>
   <thead>